SkynetAppDev/skynetappdev.github.io/Add Print functionality to List view buttons.md

 pages to reflect the changes.<br />
 3.Here we are adding/altering a core document in Sugar.
 So, not sure if it is upgrade safe.<br />
-4.For now, it only prints one record at a time.
+4.For now, It only prints one record at a time.